Modified Friedmann equations and non-singular cosmologies in $d=4$ non-polynomial quasi-topological gravities: Introduction

 A compelling framework for analysing the resolution of black-hole singularities through a purely gravitational mechanism are polynomial curvature quasi-topological gravities, polynomial higher-curvature extensions of general relativity, which exist in $d\geq 5$ dimensions and among other properties feature second-order equations on spherically symmetric backgrounds~\cite{Oliva:2010eb,Myers:2010jv,Dehghani:2011vu,Cisterna:2017umf,Bueno:2019ltp,Bueno:2019ycr, Bueno:2022res,Moreno:2023rfl,Bueno:2025qjk, Bueno:2024dgm,Frolov:2024hhe,Bueno:2024zsx,Aguayo:2025xfi,Bueno:2025qjk,Bueno:2025tli,Frolov:2026rcm,Tsuda:2026xjc,Li:2026mam}.
-In particular, \cite{Bueno:2024dgm} has derived static spherically symmetric regular black holes as gravitational vacuum solutions to such theories involving an infinite tower of curvature terms.
-By contrast, if the action is allowed to depend non-polynomially on curvature invariants, static spherically symmetric regular black holes can arise as vacuum solutions also to non-polynomial curvature quasi-topological theories in $d=4$ dimensions~\cite{Borissova:2026wmn,Borissova:2026krh,Bueno:2025zaj,Colleaux:2019ckh,Colleaux:2017ibe}.
-In fact, the solution space of these latter types of theories, which exist in any dimension $d\geq 4$, is notably larger than the one of polynomial curvature quasi-topological gravities~\cite{Borissova:2026wmn,Borissova:2026krh}.
-Such polynomial and non-polynomial quasi-topological theories are deeply interconnected with particular subclasses of integrable two-dimensional Horndeski theories~\cite{Borissova:2026krh,Borissova:2026wmn, Borissova:2026dlz,Bueno:2025qjk,Bueno:2025gjg,Bueno:2025zaj,Colleaux:2019ckh}.
+In particular, \cite{Bueno:2024dgm} has derived static spherically symmetric regular black holes as gravitational vacuum solutions to such theories involving an infinite tower of curvature terms.~\footnote{For follow-up works and applications in the context of $d\geq 5$ polynomial curvature quasi-topological gravities, see e.g.~\cite{DiFilippo:2024mwm,Frolov:2024hhe,Bueno:2024zsx,Bueno:2025gjg,Aguayo:2025xfi,Bueno:2025qjk,Bueno:2025tli,Hao:2025utc,Frolov:2026rcm,Tsuda:2026xjc,Li:2026mam,Bueno:2026dln}.} By contrast, if the action is allowed to depend non-polynomially on curvature invariants, static spherically symmetric regular black holes can arise as vacuum solutions also to non-polynomial curvature quasi-topological theories in $d=4$ dimensions~\cite{Borissova:2026wmn,Borissova:2026krh,Bueno:2025zaj,Colleaux:2019ckh,Colleaux:2017ibe}.
+In fact, the solution space of these latter types of theories, which exist in any dimension $d\geq 4$, is notably larger than the one of polynomial curvature quasi-topological gravities~\cite{Borissova:2026wmn,Borissova:2026krh}.~\footnote{For first applications of this novel class of $d\geq 4$ non-polynomial curvature quasi-topological theories, see e.g.~\cite{Borissova:2026rbi,Konoplya:2026gim,Lutfuoglu:2026gis,Dubinsky:2026wcv}.} Such polynomial and non-polynomial quasi-topological theories are deeply interconnected with particular subclasses of integrable two-dimensional Horndeski theories~\cite{Borissova:2026krh,Borissova:2026wmn, Borissova:2026dlz,Bueno:2025qjk,Bueno:2025gjg,Bueno:2025zaj,Colleaux:2019ckh}.
 From an opposite point of view, two-dimensional Horndeski theory provides a rich effective second-order geometrodynamic framework for $d\geq 4$ spherically symmetric spacetimes beyond general relativity~\cite{Carballo-Rubio:2025ntd}.
 See in particular~\cite{Boyanov:2025pes,Borissova:2026dlz} for applications to non-singular gravitational collapse processes.

 Remarkably, it has been shown that generic two-dimensional Horndeski theories can arise from the spherical reduction of a purely gravitational theory in $d\geq 4$ dimensions~\cite{Borissova:2026krh}, see also the related discussions in~\cite{Colleaux:2017ibe,Colleaux:2019ckh}.
 Consequently, solving the equations of motion of two-dimensional Horndeski theory amounts to solving a corresponding higher-dimensional gravitational theory on spherically symmetric backgrounds.
 This is the key observation that motivates a detailed analysis of two-dimensional Horndeski theories as reduced higher-dimensional theories for the degrees of freedom of spherically symmetric spacetimes in various contexts also beyond black-hole physics.\\